NASA's Morpheus lander in fiery crash at Cape Canaveral

 "Instead of building some elaborate test structure, you go to Home Depot and build something very quickly that gets you 80 percent of the answer and allows you to keep moving forward," he said.

-Morpheus arrived at Florida's seaside space Centre in July for three months of increasingly rigorous test flights, including automated landings in a mock moonscape, complete with craters and boulders.
+Morpheus arrived at Florida's seaside space center in July for three months of increasingly rigorous test flights, including automated landings in a mock moonscape, complete with craters and boulders.

 The lander was designed to deliver about 1,100 pounds (500 kg) of cargo to the moon, NASA said on its Project Morpheus website.